theobald-software/theobald-software.github.io/content/_en/yunio.md

 ### Web UI

-To access the web UI of yunIO, open a web browser of your choice and enter the URL the server that yunIO is running on.<br>
+To access the web UI of yunIO, open a web browser of your choice and enter the URL of the server that yunIO is running on.<br>
 The URL pattern to access the yunIO Web UI is `http://[host]:[port]`.
 Example: `http://localhost:8077`.<br>
 - If the yunIO service runs on a local server, replace `[host]` with *localhost*.
 - If the yunIO service does not run on the same machine as the browser, replace `[host]` with the name of the host on which the service runs.